Assistant Professor of Finance

 Volatility Managed Portfolios , Journal of Finance, October 2017

 Managed portfolios that take less risk when volatility is high produce large alphas, substantially increase factor Sharpe ratios, and produce large utility gains for mean- variance investors.
 We document this for the market, value, momentum, profitability, return on equity, and investment factors in equities, as well as the currency carry trade.
 Volatility timing increases Sharpe ratios because changes in factors’ volatilities are not fully offset by proportional changes in average returns.
 Our strategy is contrary to conventional wisdom because it takes relatively less risk in recessions and crises yet still earns high average returns.
 This rules out typical risk-based explanations and is a challenge to structural models of time-varying expected returns.

-Should Long-Term Investors Time Volatility?, Accepted , Journal of Financial Economics
+Should Long-Term Investors Time Volatility?, Journal of Financial Economics , March 2019 [Lead article]

 We study the portfolio choice decision of a long-horizon investor when volatility and expected return dynamics are estimated using US data.
 Investors should reduce exposure when volatility increases, and ignoring variation in volatility leads to large utility losses.
 Volatility timing is more beneficial than expected return timing, par- ticularly when parameter uncertainty is considered.
 We show that longer-horizon investors should engage in less volatility timing if increases in volatility also increase the amount of mean-reversion in returns.
 Nevertheless, we provide new empirical evidence that this channel is not strong enough to substantially decrease the gains from volatility timing.